Key Differences: Standard vs. Itemized Deduction

 Itemized Deduction

-Itemized deductions, on the other hand, allow you to list out individual expenses to potentially lower your taxable income further.
-Common items include mortgage interest, state and local taxes paid, medical expenses exceeding a certain threshold, and charitable contributions.
+Itemized deductions allow you to potentially list individual expenses to lower your taxable income.
+Typical items include mortgage interest, state and local taxes paid, medical expenses exceeding a certain threshold, and charitable contributions.
 Taxpayers must choose between taking the standard deduction or itemizing their deductions based on which option provides the most significant tax benefit.

 Pros and Cons